 At Slack, our mission is to make your working life simpler, more pleasant and more productive.
 At the center of this mission is protecting the privacy and security of our customers’ data.
 We understand that customers in the education sector are subject to specific compliance obligations, including those under the Federal Education Rights and Privacy Act (FERPA).
 So, we have created this guide to help inform our education customers about what Slack is doing to support them with their unique compliance responsibilities.
 Slack’s privacy practices, technical controls, and security measures are designed to protect the data its customers submit to Slack, such as messages or files, which we call “Customer Data”.

 FERPA is a United States federal law that protects the privacy of students in their educational records from unauthorized disclosure.
 Rights under FERPA transfer from the parents of a student to the student when the student turns 18 years of age or enrolls in school beyond the high school level at any age.
 FERPA applies to all academic institutions that receive funds from a Department of Education program.

 What are educational records?
 FERPA classifies educational records as records that directly relate to a student and are maintained by an educational agency, academic institution, or by a party acting for the agency or institution.

 Is there a FERPA certification?
-There are not currently any certification programs that assess third-party compliance with FERPA.
+There are not currently any certification programs approved by the federal government that assess third-party compliance with FERPA.
 Academic institutions must perform their own assessments to determine whether a third-party product or service affects their compliance.